 SSTables are periodically compacted.
-Compaction improves performance by merging and rewriting data as well as discarding old data.
+Compaction improves performance by merging and rewriting data and discarding old data.
 However, depending on the type of compaction and size of the compactions, during compaction disk utilization and data directory volume temporarily increases.
 For this reason, be sure to leave an adequate amount of free disk space available on a node.